 (b) exclude a default condition imposed by the Secretary of State (e.g. opening hours) or remove or amend such an exclusion;

-(c) suspend the premises licence for a period not exceeding three months; and
+(c) suspend the premises licence for a period not exceeding three months; and have regard to the principles set out in section 153 of the Act, as well as any relevant representations.

 (d) revoke the premises licence.